 }

-Use the restore API only after checking the snapshot contents and current index names so recovery does not collide with live indices.
+Use the restore API only after checking the snapshot contents and current index names, because an open index with the same name blocks an in-place restore.

 {